-Using volumetrics to measure stockpiles is one of the obvious use cases for drones, delivering immediate cost saving and improved oversight almost immediately.
+Using volumetrics to measure and report on stockpiles is one of the obvious use cases for drones, delivering immediate cost saving and improved oversight almost instantly.
 It’s also quite simple to get started.

 Most quarry stockpiles can be captured by a drone in less than an hour.
 Once the data has been processed, getting accurate volumes can take as little as one minute per stockpile.

 A real world example is a customer’s quarry that typically has 14–18 stockpiles with a range of materials including scalp, MFS, and 20mm.
 Using the traditional “walkthrough” approach, volumetric survey takes roughly a day to complete.

 They now fly a DJI Phantom 4 Pro across the sales yard in 15 minutes, with the entire operation taking less than 40 minutes.
 At the end of the flight, they upload the data to the Propeller Platform, which processes it into a 3D map within 24 hours.